kaisenlinux/manpages-dev/category/Backup/rsbackup.md

               The path to the configuration file.
 The default is /etc/rsbackup/config.

        --store PATH, -s PATH
               Specify the destination directory to back up to.
-Using this option (possibly more than once) is equivalent to removing the store directives from the configuration file and replacing them with the paths give in --store options.
+Using this option (possibly more than once) is equivalent to removing the store directives from the configuration file and  re‐ placing them with the paths give in --store options.

               This option implicitly enables the --warn-store option.